DarthMike/darthmike.github.io/source/_posts/2015-11-03-jumping-into-existing-codebases.markdown

 ## Dependency visualiser

 The biggest problem of reading new code is that everything is kind of new: Domain, code style, requirements, patterns.
 A very good way to get a grasp of the code structure is visualise the relationships.
 I know of two tools that do that for Objective-C: [objc-dependency-visualizer][dependency-visualizer] and [objc_dep][objc_dep].

-I quite like objc-dependency-visualizer because it's easier to use to get a broad picture of relative code size between classes and relationships.
+I quite like [objc-dependency-visualizer][dependency-visualizer] because it's easier to use to get a broad picture of relative code size between classes and relationships.
 Just be warned that for medium to big projects the visualisations are just messy.

-That's when you can use obj_dep to get graphs for specific files.
+That's when you can use [obj_dep][objc_dep] to get graphs for specific files or modules.

 ## iOS projects

-Before I go into reading all the code, I do these checks first:
+Before I go into reading specific code, I do these checks first:

 - Run static analyser
 - Compile project and see warnings